j-prt/shoplist-api/README.md

 ## Overview

 The inspiration for this project is an issue I've long had: managing my shopping lists.
-Every time I remember I have to buy something I make a note in my phone, on a postit, on my hand, on an index card.. etc. When it comes time to do the deed, I find that I'm scraping together all this data and trying to make a coherent list of what I need to buy, and where.
+Every time I remember I have to buy something I make a note in my phone, on a postit, on my hand, on an index card.. etc. When it comes time to actually do my shop, I find that I'm scraping together all this data and trying to make a coherent list of what I need to buy, and where.
 And I have no idea how much it will cost.

 ## The API